McCarthy says Pelosi 'has broken this institution' by denying GOP picks for Jan. 6 select committee

 Committee created to investigate attack on Capitol

-House Minority Leader Kevin McCarthy Wednesday said that House Speaker Nancy Pelosi harmed the House as an institution and undermined the Jan.
+House Minority Leader Kevin McCarthy said Wednesday that House Speaker Nancy Pelosi harmed the House as an institution and undermined the Jan.
 6 select committee by choosing not to seat Reps.
-Jim Jordan and Jim Banks, who McCarthy chose to fill two of the five GOP slots on the committee.
+Jim Jordan and Jim Banks, who McCarthy picked to fill two of the five GOP slots on the committee.

-"Speaker Pelosi has taken the unprecedented step of denying the minority party's picks for the Select Committee on Jan.
+"Speaker Pelosi has taken the unprecedented step of denying the minority party's picks for the select committee on Jan.
 6. This represents something that has not happened in the House before for a select committee, by the historian," McCarthy, R-Calif., said at a press conference.

 "It's an egregious abuse of power.
 Pelosi has broken this institution.
 Denying the voice of members who have served in the military – Jim Banks, a Navy veteran who served in Afghanistan," McCarthy continued.
 "As well as a leader of a standing committee.
 Jim Jordan isn't ranking of just his first committee, he's done it before."